Klopp: No chance of Liverpool signing Messi | Goal.com

 The Argentine star rocked the world of football earlier this week by communicating his desire to change clubs, leading to a host of transfer stories across Europe.

-Manchester City have been strongly linked, as have Inter Milan, Paris Saint-Germain and Juventus with Messi, at 33, ready to challenge himself outside of La Liga for the first time in his club career.
+Manchester City have been strongly linked, as have Inter, Paris Saint-Germain and Juventus with Messi, at 33, ready to challenge himself outside of La Liga for the first time in his club career.

 Interest in the story, naturally, is high across the world, but Klopp says a move to Anfield can be ruled out for certain.